JakubPetriska/GameEngine/README.md

 * Better explanation of problem when engine throws an exception.

 ## v0.2.1
-* Static and dynamic collider groups added
+* Static and dynamic collider groups added.
-* Support extended to Android 2.2
+* Support extended to Android 2.2.
-* Missing Messenger documentation added
+* Missing Messenger documentation added.

 ## v0.2
 * Rotation and scale added.